cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

  - [Ensure Users Re-Authenticate for Privilege Escalation - sudo NOPASSWD](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_rule_sudo_remove_nopasswd)
  - [Ensure Users Re-Authenticate for Privilege Escalation - sudo !authenticate](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_rule_sudo_remove_no_authenticate)
 ## File Permissions and Masks
 Traditional Unix security relies heavily on file and directory permissions to prevent unauthorized users from reading or modifying files to which they should not have access.
-In this section of the guide we need to achieve the following
+In this section of the guide we need to achieve the following requir

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDU2NTAyNjM4XX0=
+eyJoaXN0b3J5IjpbMTM5NzU2OTY0Nl19
 -->